rasoolaaqib/Projects/README.md

 # Projects
-Some of my projects related to machine learning and data handling Models i have implemented include:
+Some of my projects related to machine learning and data handling</n>
+Models i have implemented include:
 KNN
 Linear Regression